-What is a Team Assembler?
+What Does it Take to Be a Team Assembler?

-Job Description: Work as part of a team having responsibility for assembling an entire product or component of a product.
+Career Description Work as part of a team having responsibility for assembling an entire product or component of a product.
 Team assemblers can perform all tasks conducted by the team in the assembly process and rotate through all or most of them rather than being assigned to a specific task on a permanent basis.
 May participate in making management decisions affecting the work.
 Includes team leaders who work as part of the team.

 - Shovel, sweep, or otherwise clean work areas.